-Molina requires prior authorization for specified services as long as the requirement complies with Federal or State regulations and the Molina Hospital or Provider Services Agreement.
+Molina requires prior authorization for specific services in compliance with federal and state regulations and the Molina Hospital or Provider Services Agreement.
 The list of services that require prior authorization is available in narrative form, along with a more detailed list by CPT and HCPCS codes.
-Molina prior authorization documents are customarily updated quarterly, but may be updated more frequently as appropriate, and are posted on the Molina website at MolinaHealthcare.com.
+Molina prior authorization documents are customarily updated quarterly, but may be updated more frequently as appropriate, and are posted on the Molina website at